“Son of man, set your face against Gog, of the land of Magog.” Ezekiel 38:2

 - God allows the battle in Ezekiel to draw Israel back to Him.
 In Revelation, Israel has been faithful for one thousand years, so the battle is only to destroy those stubbornly rebellious to Him and deny them any more chances of repentance.

-We can further conclude that Ezekiel’s and Revelation’s prophecies refer to two separate attacks on Israel.
+We can draw further conclusions that Ezekiel’s and Revelation’s prophecies refer to two separate attacks on Israel.
 Revelation 20 says the Great White Throne Judgement will immediately follow the battle.
 Yet, Ezekiel’s prophecy says it will take seven years to burn all the dead invaders’ weapons and seven months to bury all the dead.
 If the Great White Throne Judgement occurs immediately after, there will be no need for any burying or burning.

 Even as two different attacks on Israel, it seems both will involve Russia and its allies, and both will be devastating.